ZetaTwo/pwny-racing/website/content/communitychallenge.md

 Take care to follow the repository structure.
 We would like to get as many of your solutions in there as possible so that they can act as a resource for other people.
 We might also do something in the future where showcase different ways of tackling the challenges.

+The goal is always to get full code execution, even if you in some cases can read the flag without it.
+We are now hosting all the remote challenges so that you can try to solve them against our server.
+However, there is no way to turn in flags or track progress.
+It's only the latest community challenge that counts towards earning a spot in the next episode.

 ### Community challenge 1

 A [video run through of the challenge](https://www.youtube.com/watch?v=3lH_6AE4UIw) is available on YouTube.